GOALS-survey/CAFE/docs/source/faqs.rst

 **-- How precise the redshift of my source needs to be?**

 ``CAFE`` is not a redshift finder tool, so the redshift should be at least as precise as the resolving power (FWHM) of the instrument used to obtain the data. ``CAFE`` performs an initial search for the emission lines the user has requested to fit via the *lines.H.recombination_?.txt*, *lines.atomic_?.txt* and *lines.molecular_?.txt* files contained in the *CAFE/inp_parfiles/* folder.
-The search is done at the expected location of the line given the redshift, so if the redshift is not correct, or the line is too red/blue-shifted, the finder will fail and ``CAFE`` will ignore the line and will not attempt to fit it.
-The lines ignored are listed as an output in the jupyter notebook cell that calls for the fit.
+The search is done at the expected rest-frame wavelength of the line (after correcting the observed spectrum to rest frame), so if the redshift is not correct, or the line is too red/blue-shifted with respect to the systemic redshift, the finder will fail and ``CAFE`` will ignore the line and will not attempt to fit it.
+The list of ignored lines are printed in the output given by the jupyter notebook cell that calls for the fit.

 **-- What if some of the emission lines in my spectrum have a broad component?**